dwrrehman/editor/readme.md

 # My Text Editor.

-this is a text editor intended for daniel's personal use, based on ergonomics and simplicity! still a work in progress.
+This is a text editor intended for daniel's personal use, based on ergonomics and simplicity! still a work in progress.